rukman7/rukman7.github.io/_posts/2020-08-13-Git history.md

 `git log -S"string" /path/to/file`

-The above command can be helpful when search for changes that added or removed a specifc string.
+The above command can be helpful when searching for changes that added or removed a specifc string.

 Display log with number of insertions and deletions to each file in a commit.